grafana/loki/docs/community/governance.md

 ### Governance changes

-Material changes to this document are discussed publicly on as an issue on the Loki repo.
+Material changes to this document are discussed publicly on as an issue on the Loki repository.
 Any change requires a [supermajority](#supermajority-vote) in favor.
 Editorial changes may be made by [lazy consensus](#consensus) unless challenged.

 ### Other matters